Record online sales give U.S. holiday shopping season a boost: report

 (Reuters) - U.S. shoppers spent more online during this year’s holiday shopping season, a report by Mastercard Inc (MA.N) showed on Wednesday, with e-commerce sales hitting a record high.

 The holiday shopping season is a crucial period for retailers and can account for up to 40% of annual sales.
 But this year, Thanksgiving, which traditionally starts the U.S. holiday shopping period, was on Nov.
-28, a week later than last year’s Nov.
+28, nearly a week later than last year’s Nov.
 22, leaving retailers with six fewer days to drive sales between Thanksgiving and Christmas.

 E-commerce sales this year made up 14.6% of total retail and rose 18.8% from the 2018 period, according to Mastercard’s data tracking retail sales from Nov.
 1 through Christmas Eve.